‘Bold And The Beautiful’ Spoilers For The Week Of April 15: Flo Tells Shauna & Thomas Plays Dirty

-The Bold and the Beautiful spoilers reveal that the week of April 15 is going to be a riveting one.
+The Bold and the Beautiful spoilers reveal that the week beginning on April 15 is going to be a riveting one.
 Florence Fulton (Katrina Bowden) and her mother will trade secrets, and Shauna (Denise Richards) won’t be pleased when she hears of the mess that Flo got herself into.
 Thomas Forrester (Matthew Atkinson) will also show his true colors when he goes after what he wants.

 Monday, April 15

 Flo has just learned that Storm Logan was her father.
 According to The Inquisitr, Flo will be left reeling as she realizes the magnitude of the DNA test results.
 Shauna will attempt to explain what her life was like back then, but her daughter’s thoughts will be elsewhere.
-Flo will be overwhelmed with the knowledge that she stole her cousin Hope’s (Annika Noelle) baby and passed her off as her own.
+Flo will be overwhelmed with the knowledge that she stole her cousin Hope’s (Annika Noelle) baby, and passed her off as her own.

 Quinn Fuller Forrester (Rena Sofer) is not done with Bill Spencer (Don Diamont).
 Now that Shauna is out of the way, she will blast him about the one-night stand with her.
 If Wyatt Spencer (Darin Brooks) and Flo are the same age, then Quinn may even ask him if he was cheating on her at the time of their relationship.
 Bill may have dodged a bullet with Flo’s paternity, but he will now have Quinn on his case.